 The seven-story structure will yield 176,630 square feet, of which 120,830 square feet will be residential use and 20,000 square feet will be ground-level retail.
 The 169 units will range in size, with 39 studios, 48 one-bedrooms, and 78 two-bedrooms.
 33 of the apartments are to be sold as affordable housing for moderate-income households.
 Underground parking will be included for 53 on-site parking, while another 48 parking spots will be offered from an off-site location.

-East Beach Development is responsible for the proposal.
+East Beach Capital is responsible for the proposal.
 While initial plans were for the development to be complete by late 2021, the ground has not yet been broken.